 FAQs about tolebrutinib in MS

-Tolebrutinib is an experimental therapy that is still being tested in multiple sclerosis patients in clinical trials.
-The oral medication is designed to block the activity of Bruton’s tyrosine kinase (BTK), a protein that is essential to the inflammatory activity of certain immune cells, such as B-cells and microglia.
-This is expected to reduce the inflammation that contributes to progressive nerve cell death in MS. One early study suggests tolebrutinib may be more potent than other therapies in its class.
+Tolebrutinib is an experimental therapy that is designed to block the activity of Bruton’s tyrosine kinase (BTK), a protein that is essential to the inflammatory activity of certain immune cells involved in multiple sclerosis.
+This is expected to reduce the smoldering inflammation that contributes to the progression of disability.

-Clinical trials of tolebrutinib have not included, and are not enrolling, pregnant or breastfeeding patients.
-All participants who have the capacity to reproduce are required to use effective contraception methods to avoid the possibility of conceiving a child while on treatment.
-Consequently, it is unclear whether tolebrutinib can be safely taken during pregnancy or while nursing.
+Clinical trials of tolebrutinib have not included pregnant or breastfeeding patients and all trial participants with the capacity to reproduce were required to use effective contraception methods.
+It is unclear whether tolebrutinib can be safely taken during pregnancy.

-Hair loss has been reported as a side effect of tolebrutinib in a multiple sclerosis Phase 2 trial.
-Weight gain, however, was not among the adverse events reported in the study.
+Weight gain has not been reported as a side effect of tolebrutinib, but hair loss was observed in some patients who received the medication.
 Patients who experience unexpected effects of medications should consult their healthcare teams.

 Related Articles